 In addition to continuously expanding channels, the shopping space continues to innovate and evolve to provide consumers with a more convenient and novel experience.
 At the same time, we are striving for higher service standards and satisfaction.
+With the Company's active launch of new stores, there are about 4 million members so far.
+By effective managing approximately active members and new stores continuing to bring in new members, our revenues have continued to grow.

 We hope that, through feedback and the optimization of services, all consumers and colleagues can have a strong sense of mission.

-(II) Budget implementation status: The Company has not disclosed its financial forecast for 2022, so there is no need to disclose any budget execution.
+(II) Budget implementation status: The Company has not disclosed its financial forecast for 2023, so there is no need to disclose any budget execution.